LaneOuyang/heat-tutorial/101.Hello-Compute/README.md

 heat -k stack-delete Single-Compute-Stack
 ```

-You should see the status reported as "DELETE_IN_PROGRESS".
+You should see the status reported as `DELETE_IN_PROGRESS`.
 If you check again in a minute or so you should eventually see that the stack is no longer in the list, which means it has been deleted.
 </br>
 </br>
 ### 6. CONGRATULATIONS!
 You're Done!